The 8 best online course platforms (after testing 30+ tools)

 Visual workflow builder interface in Circle.so

 Beyond community management tools, Circle lets you build professional landing pages, send email campaigns, and natively process payments.
-You can also launch fully branded mobile apps that members can access your learning programs, events, and community discussions on the go on their mobile devices.
+You can also launch fully branded mobile apps where members can access your learning programs, events, and community discussions on the go on their mobile devices.

 Building branded online learning apps in Circle.so